Throughout the 19th century, during the period known as the Antebellum Era, Congress, and American society as a whole, was tense.

 Manifest Destiny and the Expansion of Slavery

-As the United States grew up over the course of the 19th century, the Western frontier became a symbol for American identity.
+As the U.S grew up over the course of the 19th century, the Western frontier became a symbol for American identity.
 Those who were unhappy with their lot in life could move west to start anew; settling the land and creating a potentially prosperous life for themselves.

 This shared, unifying opportunity for White people defined an era, and the prosperity it brought led to the widespread belief that it was America’s destiny to spread its wings and “civilize” the continent.

 We now call this cultural phenomenon “Manifest Destiny.”
 The term wasn’t coined until 1839, though it had been happening without the name for decades.